 You might end up in even more debt

-Nobody pays off their credit cards with the intention of going right back into credit card debt again — but if you don’t practice healthy financial habits, you could find yourself right back where you started.
+Nobody pays off their credit cards with the intention of going right back into credit card debt again—but if you don’t practice healthy financial habits, you could find yourself right back where you started.
 If you use a HELOC to pay off your credit cards and then build up a bunch of new credit card debt, you’ll have both the credit card debt and the HELOC debt to pay back.
 That might be more than your finances can handle.

 You might lose your home

-HELOC debt is secured debt, which means that if you don’t pay it off in full, the lender has the right to claim whatever you put down as the security.
+HELOC debt is secured debt, which means that if you don’t pay it off in full, the lender has the right to claim whatever you put down as collateral.
 With a HELOC, that’s your home.
 When you take out a HELOC, you run the risk of foreclosure if you miss payments or can’t pay back the principal within the designated time period.

 There are other tools to help you consolidate and pay down your debt quickly.
 A balance transfer credit card or a zero interest credit card, for example, can help you pay off existing credit card debt during an intro APR period.
 You can also work with a reputable debt counseling service to manage your finances and pay off your debt over time.
-When it comes to repaying debt, you have a lot of options — and taking out a HELOC to pay off your credit cards is just one of them.
+When it comes to repaying debt, you have a lot of options—and taking out a HELOC to pay off your credit cards is just one of them.